exciteabletom/mazesolver/README.md

 - Continue doing this until all cells are marked

-- Start from the exit of the maze and move to any neighbouring path that is marked with a number lower than the current number.
-Until we reach 0 (the entrance)
+- Start from the exit of the maze and move to any neighbouring cell that == the current cell's number -1.
+Until we reach 0 (the entrance).

 We now have the shortest path from the entrance to the exit!

 > Licensed under GNU GPLv3